A growing family is a blessing but it can also be expensive.

 Whether you have just one child or a tribe, you will realize pretty soon that your little ones seem to need new clothes almost every couple of months.

-You need to buy nappies, take the kids to the Dentist in Los Angeles, food is in constant demand, you may have to move to a larger home, get a bigger family car, and plan for daycare.
+You need to buy nappies, take the kids to the dentist, food is in constant demand, you may have to move to a larger home, get a bigger family car, and plan for daycare.

 It can get overwhelming.
 Feelings of frustration might begin to creep in especially if you cannot get a handle on your expenses.